Man sentenced after pleading no contest to charges in Oñate protest shooting

 ESPAÑOLA, N.M. — A plea deal has been reached in the case of a man accused of a shooting last year at a protest over a Juan de Oñate statue.

-According to the First Judicial District Attorney’s Office, Ryan Martinez pleaded guilty Monday to aggravated battery and aggravated assault with a deadly weapon.
+Ryan Martinez pleaded no contest Monday to aggravated battery and aggravated assault with a deadly weapon.
 A judge subsequently sentenced him to 9.5 years, which includes a firearm enhancement.
 Martinez will serve a minimum of four years as a result of his plea to a serious violent offense.

-Jury selection was scheduled to begin Monday for Martinez.
+The court scheduled jury selection to begin Monday for Martinez’s trial.
 Prosecutors accused him of shooting and wounding Jacob Johns at a protest last September in Española.

 One group was celebrating the postponement of the rededication of the Oñate statue.
-Standing by was a smaller group arguing their culture and history were being ignored.
+A smaller group stood by, arguing that officials were ignoring their culture and history.
 For the most part, they stayed separate, until one individual jumped a wall and ran toward the protesters.

-Video showed the Oñate protesters trying to tackle the man – later identified as 23-year-old Ryan Martinez – as he ran toward the group.
-The video showed protesters ripping off his “Make America Great Again” hat as he jumped back over the wall, firing one shot that hit a protester.
+Video showed the Oñate protesters trying to tackle the man as he ran toward the group.
+The video showed protesters ripping off his “Make America Great Again” hat as he jumped back over the wall.
+Then, the video showed that man firing one shot that hit a protester.

 Medics arrived about 10 minutes later and took the shooting victim to the hospital.

-Witnesses said Martinez drove away in a white Tesla.
-They also said he was a known online troll who often riled up crowds at protests.
-New Mexico State Police arrested him later that day.
+Witnesses said the man drove away in a white Tesla.
+They identified him as 23-year-old Ryan Martinez.
+They also described him as a known online troll who often riled up crowds at protests.
+New Mexico State Police arrested him later that day and confirmed it was Martinez.

 A judge ruled to keep Martinez in jail until his trial.